List of companies of Iceland

 Iceland has a market economy with relatively low taxes compared to other OECD countries.
 It maintains a Nordic social welfare system that provides universal health care and tertiary education for its citizens.
 Iceland ranks high in economic, political and social stability and equality.
 In 2013, it was ranked as the 13th most-developed country in the world by the United Nations' Human Development Index.
 Iceland runs almost completely on renewable energy.
-Affected by the ongoing worldwide financial crisis, the nation's entire banking system systemically failed in October 2008, leading to a severe depression, substantial political unrest, the Icesave dispute, and the institution of capital controls.
+Affected by the 2008 financial crisis, the nation's entire banking system failed in October 2008, leading to the 2008–2011 Icelandic financial crisis and a severe depression, the 2009 Icelandic financial crisis protests, the Icesave dispute, and the institution of capital controls.
 Many bankers were jailed, and the economy has made a significant recovery, in large part due to a surge in tourism.

 As of 2011, there are approximately 32,500 companies registered in Iceland of which 14,500 (45%) are active.

 Notable firms

 This list includes notable companies with primary headquarters located in the country.
 The industry and sector follow the Industry Classification Benchmark taxonomy.
 Organizations which have ceased operations are included and noted as defunct.